-A chat with Sam, the Lao partner/owner in the afternoon canopy shade of tall trees overhead revealed why he was chosen as an appealing partner by his farang.
+A chat with Sam, the Lao partner/owner happened in the afternoon canopy shade of tall trees overhead.
+One look at him revealed why he was chosen as an partner by his American farang.
 Sam is the sort of Lao man a farang hopes to be close to–handsome, stylish, well-spoken in English, and smart.

 After explaining the history of the Garden–open four years after extensive renovations and negotiating a prepaid 10-year lease–I asked Sam for his take on Lao gay relationships.
 He knew only one couple who had lasted for three years (“they are together but not always together”).
-Sam had a hard time answering my query about why no other long-term relationships.
-He is a 28 year-old native to LP and was had various relationships both with his farang partner and with other Lao men, yet he could barely discern an analysis about such affairs.
-“I’m “not sure,” he said, but I pressed him to try and think of a reason.
+Sam had a hard time answering my query about why there were no other long-term relationships.
+He is a 28 year-old native to LP and has had various relationships both with his western partner and with other Lao men, yet he could barely discern an analysis about such affairs.
+“I’m not sure,” he said, but I pressed him to try and think of a reason.

 “Laos has only been open for a gay scene for a few years so maybe it is too new for us…I don’t know.
 I’m not looking for another serious relationship now.
 I just want to be free, not date and play around.
 I don’t trust easy and don’t fall in love easily.
 In the future I would like a serious relationship but that’s later…”